Max Planck Research Fellow

 The Max Planck Society appointed Gert G. Wagner a Max Planck Fellow in 2008.
 In so doing, it recognized the interdisciplinary and fundamental research of an internationally renowned scientist.
 In 2018, Martin Stratmann, President of the Max Planck Society, appointed Gert G. Wagner Senior Fellow of the Max Planck Institute for Human Development (MPIB) until the end of 2023.

 Gert G. Wagner, Max Planck Research Fellow at the Max Planck Institute for Human Development died on Sunday 28 January 2024 at the age of 71.
 "We bid farewell to a highly respected scientist, esteemed colleague and amiable person.
 It was an absolute pleasure to work with Gert, because he was one of the most curious, open-minded and least dogmatic people I know," says Managing Director Ralph Hertwig.
-Here you will find the obituary for Gert G. Wagner.
+Click here for the Institue’s obituary.

 At the MPI for Human Development, Wagner worked mainly with the research areas “Adaptive Rationality” and “Lifespan Psychology.”
 Wagner was also a faculty member of the LIFE Doctoral School (International Max Planck Research School on the Life Course) and co-PI of the Berlin Aging Study (BASE-II).
 He was also a member of the National Academy of Science and Engineering (acatech); Associate of the Harding Center for Risk Literacy, Potsdam; and Fellow at the Federal Institute for Population Research (BiB Fellow), Wiesbaden and Berlin.